pavancm/LIVE-HFR/README.md

 bash database_download.bat
 bash data_unzip.bat
 ```
-Alternatively you can manually download all the zipped files from [here](https://utexas.box.com/s/0musrqhgpee75m1d3c23gb3usmhv67tr)
+Alternatively you can manually download all the zipped files from [HERE](https://utexas.box.com/s/0musrqhgpee75m1d3c23gb3usmhv67tr)

 After downloading and unzipping make sure to have a total of 480 videos.

 ## Subjective Scores
+Files containing subjective Mean Opinion Scores (MOS) are provided in Subjective Scores directory.

+### Contact
+Please contact Pavan (pavan.madhusudana@gmail.com) if you have any questions, suggestions or corrections to the above scripts.